BrainWorks: Coaching & Hands-on Therapy for Long-Term Pain

 In fact by continuing to run the old pain programme, Johnny’s unconscious is sabotaging his efforts to improve his fitness and has resulted in Johnny taking pain-killers which are causing him stomach problems.

-As I am an osteopath, I will also include a full osteopathic consultation and examination, if you wish.
-This is included in the price.
+As I am an osteopath, I include a full osteopathic consultation and examination.
+And there will be some osteopathic treatment in some or most of the sessions.

 To book an appointment you can call 01234 409538 and ask for a BrainWorks Initial Consultation, or book online.